School of History, Classics and Archaeology Masters Scholarships

-The Edinburgh and Gray Scholarships and the Masters Studentships will be awarded on academic merit and the potential to excel at the chosen programme of study.
-Successful applicants will hold - or be predicted to achieve - a first class honours undergraduate degree (or overseas equivalent) in a relevant field, or should be able to prove their academic merit through evidence of professional achievements, awards or publications relevant to their chosen programme of study.
+- Successful applicants must hold a UK 2.1 or first class honours undergraduate degree (or overseas equivalent) in a relevant field, or should be able to prove their academic merit through evidence of professional achievements, awards or publications relevant to their chosen programme of study.

 Please note you will not be able to access the online application form unless you have applied for admission to the University of Edinburgh.

 The online scholarship application form is located in EUCLID and can be accessed via MyEd our web based information portal at https://www.myed.ed.ac.uk

 When logging in to MyEd, you will need your University User Name and password.
 If you require assistance, please go to http://www.ed.ac.uk/student-systems/support-guidance

 All applicants will be notified of the outcome of their application in April 2018.